-Combining innovative distance learning and an annual academy held at the University, the programme will help you to gain an understanding of the development of end of life services; movements in different settings and cultures around the world; the models of care that have been adopted; and the issues involved in assessing the impact of these – individually, socially and societally.
+Combining innovative distance learning and an annual Academy held at the University, the programme will help you to gain an understanding of the development of end of life services; movements in different settings and cultures around the world; the models of care that have been adopted; and the issues involved in assessing the impact of these – individually, socially and societally.

-Combining innovative distance learning and an annual academy held at the University, this part-time, flexible doctorate runs over four (minimum) to five years.
-The programme begins with a compulsory five-day induction academy at the University.
-Each of the subsequent academic years start with a compulsory three-day academy, while the rest of the course is delivered via e-learning.
-Attendance at the annual academies is compulsory until you are confirmed on the PhD programme.
+This part-time, flexible doctorate runs over a minimum of four and a maximum of seven years.
+The programme begins with a compulsory five-day Induction Academy at the University.
+Each of the subsequent academic years start with a compulsory three-day Academy, while the rest of the course is delivered via e-learning.
+Attendance at the annual Academies is compulsory until you are confirmed on the PhD programme.

 Throughout your studies, we will support you as you enhance your leadership skills and effectiveness, and develop advanced skills in research design, practice and dissemination.
 You’ll foster critical approaches to the review of evidence and improve your written and oral presentation skills.